-As in past years, Sales Revenue was assisted by the Company's well established strategy of selectively opening new stores in areas considered to have strong growth potential.
-It is particularly pleasing however to report that in the year to June 2013, comparable store sales also grew and were 5.9% ahead of the previous year.
-This was the first time there has been growth in comparable store sales since the 2010 year and, given the generally subdued and competitive market conditions, it points to a stronger relative market position achieved by the Company.
-Targeted marketing activity and a focus on careful selection of product ranges with compelling price points were large contributors to the growth in comparable store sales.
+Sales Revenue was assisted by the Company's well established strategy of selectively opening new stores in areas considered to have strong growth potential.
+It is particularly pleasing however to report that in the year to June 2014, comparable store sales also grew and were 6.3% ahead of the previous year.
+Given the generally soft market conditions, it points to a stronger relative market position achieved by the Company.
+Targeted marketing activity and a focus on careful selection of product ranges with compelling price points continue to remain the building blocks of the business and were large contributors to the growth in comparable store sales.